-- 11. Landscaped buffers and berms shall be installed with each phase of the Facility's development during site grading and prior to the driving of pilings within 1,000 feet of the required buffers. - 12.
-A landscaped buffer consisting of a row of compact evergreen trees with a minimum height of six (6) feet every ten (10) feet shall be required between the Operator's Entrance 4 and the adjacent parcel 28A-1-21A. - 13.
-At site plan, a Landscape Architect, licensed and certified in accordance with Virginia Code Title 54.1, shall design all buffers and berms so that they minimize visibility, maximize survivability and stability, and minimize losses from deer or other wildlife consumption. - 14.
-Plant and tree species shall be installed as early as possible following establishment of erosion and stormwater management controls, and shall be selected based upon their ability to provide the desired screening after two (2) years of growth. - 15.
-The Operator shall use a variety of native plants and native evergreen trees, selected from the County's DSM, which are drought tolerant, environmentally friendly, and compatible with local wildlife. - 16.
-If, in the sole discretion of the Director of Planning, supplemental plantings are needed to effectuate the intent of these conditions to provide adequate screening, the Operator shall engage a Landscape Architect, licensed and certified in accordance with Virginia Code Title 54.1, to design such supplemental plantings consistent with the requirements herein. - 17.
-Understory vegetation and seeding shall conform with the County-approved seed list. - 18.
+- 13. A landscaped buffer consisting of a row of compact evergreen trees with a minimum height of six (6) feet every ten (10) feet shall be required between the Operator's Entrance 4 and the adjacent parcel 28A-1-21A. - 14.
+At site plan, a Landscape Architect, licensed and certified in accordance with Virginia Code Title 54.1, shall design all buffers and berms so that they minimize visibility, maximize survivability and stability, and minimize losses from deer or other wildlife consumption. - 15.
+Plant and tree species shall be installed as early as possible following establishment of erosion and stormwater management controls, and shall be selected based upon their ability to provide the desired screening after two (2) years of growth. - 16.
+The Operator shall use a variety of native plants and native evergreen trees, selected from the County's DSM, which are drought tolerant, environmentally friendly, and compatible with local wildlife. - 17.
+If, in the sole discretion of the Director of Planning, supplemental plantings are needed to effectuate the intent of these conditions to provide adequate screening, the Operator shall engage a Landscape Architect, licensed and certified in accordance with Virginia Code Title 54.1, to design such supplemental plantings consistent with the requirements herein. - 18.
+Understory vegetation and seeding shall conform with the County-approved seed list. - 19.
 The landscaping bond as required by Article 6 of the DSM shall be in effect for three (3) years after the planting of landscaping.
-Because the landscaping is to be done in phases, this bond will not be fully released until the last phase of the landscaping is completed and three (3) years has elapsed from that date. - 19.
+Because the landscaping is to be done in phases, this bond will not be fully released until the last phase of the landscaping is completed and three (3) years has elapsed from that date. - 20.
 Operator shall be responsible for maintaining all planted trees and shrubs.
 Operator shall have an Arborist certified by the International Society of Arboriculture inspect all plantings biennially in August to determine which, if any, trees and shrubs require replacement.
 Operator shall replace such trees and shrubs as indicated by the Arborist and shall submit to the Zoning Administrator by December 31st of that year a report of the Arborist's findings and the replacement plantings installed, if any.